California families relay harrowing escape from Afghanistan

 Their return ticket was Aug.
 15, two days before their children’s school year began in the San Diego suburb of El Cajon.

-But the Afghan-American family found themselves dodging gunfire and trying to force their way into the crowds of thousands ringing the airport in Kabul after Afghanistan’s government collapsed and the Taliban seized power.
+But the Afghan Americans found themselves dodging gunfire and trying to force their way into the crowds of thousands ringing the airport in Kabul after Afghanistan’s government collapsed and the Taliban seized power.

-Yousef’s wife and children were among eight families from El Cajon who found themselves trapped after U.S. troops raced to evacuate Americans and allies and then left the country.
-Yousef asked that only his first name be used because he still has family in Afghanistan who could be at risk.
+Yousef’s wife and children were among eight families from El Cajon who were trapped after U.S. troops raced to evacuate Americans and allies and then left the country.
+Yousef, who had stayed in California during his family’s trip, asked that only his first name be used because he still has relatives in Afghanistan who could be at risk.

 All but one of the families got out with the help of the Cajon Valley Union School District and Republican Rep. Darrell Issa, whose district includes El Cajon, a city with a large refugee population.
 The families had traveled on their own over the summer to see relatives and were not part of an organized trip.

-Several of the families, accompanied by Issa and school officials, spoke to reporters Thursday for the first time since they returned, recounting their harrowing experience.
+Several of the families, accompanied by Issa and school officials, spoke to reporters Thursday for the first time since they returned, recounting their harrowing experiences.

 The parents described running with their kids as gunfire whizzed overhead.
 One father said he was beaten by the Taliban.
 They said they were blocked at Taliban checkpoints.